jadecobra/python_tdd_exercises/source/conventions.rst

 comments
 *********************************************************************************

-Comments are represented by the hashtag or pound before the thing that is commented for example
+Comments are made with a hashtag/pound before the thing that is commented for example

 .. code-block:: python